 Billed as the most spectacular show of it’s type, the Military Tattoo is the largest outdoor event in the city, attracting a worldwide audience.
 This year, as in every other year, over 200,000 people will see the Military Tattoo live at Edinburgh Castle, and a further 100 million will be witnessing the event on televisions around the world.

-Visitors from all over converge on Edinburgh, to unite in international friendship, share in the love of culture and tradition, and be swept away in the rapture of the great spectacle unfolding before them.
+Visitors from all over converge on Edinburgh, to unite in international friendship, to share in the love of culture and tradition, and to be swept away in the rapture of the great spectacle unfolding before them.
 Some travel thousands of miles to witness the blend of home and international talent that keeps the show fresh and exciting.

 Video clip from the Tattoo